fengqiangboy/flutter-nordic-dfu/README.md

 #### Examples

-You can pass a absolute file path or asset file to `FlutterNordicDfu`
+You can pass an absolute file path or asset file to `FlutterNordicDfu`

 ##### Use absolute file path